 Friday 5th May, 2017, at Leeds Carriageworks Theatre.

 Some scenes are undoubtedly uncomfortable to watch.
-There is an abundance of physical violence inflicted by invisible hands, and the strength of the performers shone the brightest as they viscerally depicted being whipped, shot and beaten – at one point I simultaneously flinched and jumped in my seat as Johnson convinced us of his brutal torture.
-I think that speaks volumes about the quality of the writing, the direction and the performances; if the audience feel enough to feel uncomfortable about what they are seeing and hearing, you have a piece of theatre which is both powerful and resonant.
-I think the skilful physicality of the actors allowed them to splinter both nerves and hearts in that audience – it’s tough to watch pain, but it certainly made key scenes incredibly powerful.
+There is an abundance of physical violence inflicted by invisible hands, and the strength of the performers shines the brightest as they viscerally depict being whipped, shot and beaten – at one point I simultaneously flinched and jumped in my seat as Johnson convinced us of his brutal torture and I think that speaks volumes about the quality of the writing, the direction and the performances.

-I have only one strong criticism about ‘Sorry!’ which may or may not be a misunderstanding of the directorial intentions from Pamela Cole-Hudson.
+I have only one criticism about ‘Sorry!’ which may or may not be a misunderstanding of the directorial intentions from Pamela Cole-Hudson.
 The first scene our modern characters find themselves thrust into is terrifying and portrays them suddenly experiencing life on a slave ship first-hand, in all its horror.
-The pair had conjured up the hideous setting of a slave ship with nothing more than a sound recording, mime and skilful performance.
 A sudden interjection of jarring, comic strip/ slapstick sound track then underscores the uprising of slaves amidst chaos and death.
-That incongruous choice of music bothered me because not only did it break the illusion, but I felt that it undermined the power and disturbing intensity of the scene as a whole, and that’s such a frustrating thing to see just when you’re thoroughly gripped!
+That incongruous music seemed to break the illusion and undermined the power and disturbing intensity of the scene as a whole.*